-I remember meeting Nathalie Goldstein a couple years ago at a Christmas party.
+I remember meeting Nathalie Goldstein a couple of years ago at a Christmas party.
 A driven young beauty from Silicon Valley, Nathalie shared about something she was building with engineers Markus Finster and Joachim Niederreiter.
 They essentially were going revolutionize US taxes for the 9 million Americans abroad.
 To me that sounded like quite a feat for a small team.

-And what to do you know, the next year MyExpatTaxes was born – a innovative product from their startup company, Software Spinner – that changed a stressful, money-sucking expat tax obligation into something simple and affordable.
+And what to do you know, the next year MyExpatTaxes was born – an innovative product from their startup company, Software Spinner – that changed a stressful, money-sucking expat tax obligation into something simple and affordable.

 This is an expat tax solution I found to be smoother than I thought.
 From my tax profile, I qualified for their software.
 I simply plugged in my information and numbers into their software and voilà.
 Their software pumped out everything I needed to send to the IRS.
 Plus, it took me exactly 12 minutes to file my taxes.
 I realize I can take 12 minutes of my life once a year to do this.

-Background info on MyExpatTaxes: Their system is backed up by awealth of research and labor from expat tax expertise.
+Background info on MyExpatTaxes: Their system is backed up by a wealth of research and labor from expat tax expertise.
 Nathalie herself is an enrolled agent – a title and certification that the IRS awards professional tax consultants – that prove their knowledge in individual and business U.S. tax laws.
 It’s the only certification in the world that is 100% devoted to the U.S. tax code.
 This means she has unlimited representative rights in front of the IRS.
 As acting CEO, she frequently updates herself on international and US tax laws to make sure her product is aligned to current tax standards.

 So, if you are interested in learning more about the MyExpatTaxes startup business founded in Vienna, you can read more of their story here.
 Otherwise, you’re free to Like, Follow, and read reviews on their product through their Facebook page.